 "Thank you so much for hosting this learning lab this past semester.
 I really enjoyed the discussions and met some new and interesting people!" - Fall 2020 Co-Learning Lab participant

-This semester DCF is excited to offer Co-Learning Labs every Tuesday at 6pm on Zoom.
+This semester DCF is excited to offer Co-Learning Labs Tuesday's at 6pm on Zoom.
 We invite people of all different backgrounds and disciplines to contribute to our discussions of media pieces that allow us to unpack what it means to do food systems work.

 How to Get Involved